ssadler/hoek/specs/bet.md

 1. That the output 0 of the Session transaction has been spent, by the attached ResolveClaim.
 This indicates that the attached payout vectors were verified by the app-chain eval function (VerifyPoker).
 1. That the notarisation ID included in the TxImportProof points to a transaction signed by notaries.
 1. That the TxImportProof is valid given the txid of the ResolveClaim transaction and the MOM from the notarisation.
-1. That the OP\_RETURN output of the attached ResolveClaim transaction is exactly equal to the outputs in PayoutClaim, not including the attachments (drop the attachments from the list of outputs of PayoutClaim).
+1. That the OP\_RETURN output of the attached ResolveClaim transaction is exactly equal to the outputs in ClaimPayout, not including the attachments (drop the attachments from the list of outputs of ClaimPayout).

 ```haskell